top of page

 ABOUT THE COURSE

-Have you came across these headlines?"Charity scams target people's generosity amid Russia-Ukraine conflict", or "Woman jailed for embezzling nearly S$1.5 million from charity, lost most of it in love scam"
+Have you came across these headlines?”Charity scams target people’s generosity amid Russia-Ukraine conflict”, or “Woman jailed for embezzling nearly S$1.5 million from charity, lost most of it in love scam”.

 Charities, like any other organisations, are also vulnerable to various crises presented in the charity landscape.
 From malicious individuals impersonating your charity in elaborate scams, to internal parties potentially misusing company resources for personal gains.
 Crisis, when not managed properly, can be exceptionally damaging to your charity's reputation.